aryangoenka26/VisionMaze/README.md

 ## Note
-• While closing any image by pressing a key, make sure that the image window is in focus.\
+• While closing any image by pressing a key, ensure that the image window is in focus.\
-• To close any image or to exit any path finding process midway press “q” on keyboard.
+• To close any image or to exit any path-finding process midway press “q” on the keyboard.